stonstad/Stellar.FastDB/README.md

 - Support for .NET Standard 2.1 and Unity.

 ## How to use Stellar.FastDB
 - Stellar.FastDB's APIs are designed to be inuitive and closely resemble .NET collections.
-If you are familar with using a Dictionary, you'l find the traansiiton to FastDB seamless!
+If you are familar with using a Dictionary, you'l find the transition to FastDB seamless!
 By default, all writes to FastDB are immediate consistency, ensuring data integrity.
 - To get started with Stellar.FastDB, install it from NuGet.
 Search for '**Stellar.FastDB**' or use the package manager command ['Install-Package Stellar.FastDB'](https://www.nuget.org/packages/Stellar.FastDB).

 ## Code Samples